shkm/vssh/README.md

 ## Alias
-You might find the following (zsh) function useful in combination with vssh.
+You might find the following functions useful in combination with vssh.

 - `v` and `v ssh`  will SSH into the machine with vssh
 - `v <command>` will run the command inside the machine with vssh
 - `v <vagrant command>` will run the command against vagrant (e.g. `v up` or `v status`).

+### zsh
 ```
 v() {
   vagrant_commands=(box connect destroy global-status halt help init login